umgbhalla/starred/README.md

 ## Mustache

-- [hisbaan/dotfiles-laptop](https://github.com/hisbaan/dotfiles-laptop) - There's no place like ~/...
-A dotfiles repo for my laptop because of some different settings for HiDPI screens
+- [hisbaan/dotfiles](https://github.com/hisbaan/dotfiles) - There's no place like ~/...
+Take a look at the laptop branch for some laptop-specific settings along with some tweaks for HiDPI.

 ## Nim